NBISweden/teaching_literature_club/README.md

   These results will probably be shared in December, i.e. during the fourth meeting.

+## Why is the name so clumsy?

+For two reasons:

+- is uses only simple words, hence no 'pedagogy' in the name
+- at least one of the organizers thinks it is funny to have such a clumsy name, as it is unclear if it is a club to read the pedagogy literature or that it teaches literature.

 ## What is the number of visitors per event?

 The number of visitors per event can be found